13588112254/littlefs/DESIGN.md

 Read errors, on the other hand, are quite a bit more complicated.
 We don't have a copy of the data lingering around in RAM, so we need a way to reconstruct the original data even after it has been corrupted.
-One such mechanism for this is error-correction-codes (ECC) <!-- TODO link me? -->.
+One such mechanism for this is [error-correction-codes (ECC)][wikipedia-ecc].

 ECC is an extension to the idea of a checksum.
 Where a checksum such as CRC can detect that an error has occured in the data, ECC can detect and actually correct some amount of errors.
-However, there is a limit to how many errors ECC can detect, call the [Hammond bound](https://en.wikipedia.org/wiki/Hamming_bound).
-As the number of errors approaches the Hammond bound, we may still be able to detect errors, but can no longer fix the data.
+However, there is a limit to how many errors ECC can detect, call the [Hamming bound][wikipedia-hamming-bound].
+As the number of errors approaches the Hamming bound, we may still be able to detect errors, but can no longer fix the data.
 If we've reached this point the block is unrecoverable.

 <!-- pic here? -->

-littlefs by itself does **not** (currently) use ECC.
+littlefs by itself does **not** (currently) provide ECC.
 The block nature and relatively large footprint of ECC does not work well with the dynamically sized data of filesystems, and ECC fits surprisingly well with the geometry of block devices.
-In fact, most flash chips have extra storage intended for ECC, and many NAND chips even calculate ECC on the chip itself.
+In fact, several flash chips have extra storage intended for ECC, and many NAND chips even calculate ECC on the chip itself.

 In littlefs, ECC is entirely optional.
 Read errors can instead be prevented proactively by wear-leveling.
 But it's important to note that ECC can be used